Soil Health

 Many residents, schools and organizations are reducing the amount of food waste they dispose of by choosing to compost on site.
 It is easy to do and rewarding!
 Are you ready to get started?

-View or print Clallam Counties brochure on Composting Basics for information on the benefits and how to’s.
+View or print Clallam Counties Composting Basics for information on the benefits and how to’s.
 Contact the Clallam County Extension Waste Reduction Coordinator to request local composting experts for community events, presentations and composting projects.

 WSU Compost Project